 Irish Grand National 2020 Cancelled

-Unfortunately, the 2020 Irish Grand National has been cancelled due to the outbreak of the coronavirus.
+Unfortunately, the 2020 Irish Grand National has been cancelled due to public health and safety protocol.
 Racing in Ireland had been taking placed behind closed doors, but the government changed their stance on March 24.

 Like the other Grand National races in the UK and Ireland, the Irish equivalent is also a gruelling contest, run over 3m5f.
 Stamina is a key attribute horses need to be successful in the race.

 Racing will not resume until April 19 at the very earliest.
 That date is set to be reviewed in due course.
 With the Irish Grand National meeting scheduled for the April 11-13, the Easter weekend Festival has been lost.

 The Irish Grand National is a big-field handicap contest and that generally means the betting is competitive on the race.
 Some betting companies offer enhanced place terms, so do shop around if you are an each-way punter.

 Ante-post betting is available on the Irish Grand National each year months before the race.
 However, as per ante-post rules, if your selection does not run on the day, you will lose your stake.